pmaji/asset-time-machine-app/README.md

 Here is a teaser of the kinds of charts the app allows you to explore:
 ![Basic Asset Viz.](https://raw.githubusercontent.com/pmaji/asset-time-machine-app/master/media/test_vti_chart_screenshot_july62019.jpg)

 If you have questions, comments, or suggested alterations to these materials, please [open an issue here](https://github.com/pmaji/asset-time-machine-app/issues) on GitHub.
-Also, don't hesitate to reach out [via Twitter here](https://twitter.com/ByPaulJ).

 ## Setup